-- Make a list of any symptoms you're experiencing, including any that seem unrelated to the reason for your appointment.
+- Your symptoms and when they began.
+Include any symptoms that don't seem related to the reason for your appointment.

-Questions you might want to ask your doctor include:
+Questions to ask your doctor include:

 - What tests do I need?

-- Can this disease be managed with diet and lifestyle changes alone?
+- Can I manage this disease with diet and lifestyle changes?